 When to notify

-Give at least 30 days’ advance notice, if you know in advance of your need for leave.
+Give at least 30 days’ notice, if you know in advance of your need for a leave of absence.

-If you learn of your need for leave less than 30 days ahead of time, request leave as soon as you are able.
+If you learn of your need for time off or a leave of absence less than 30 days ahead of time, request it as soon as you are able.

 How to notify